 Job Cohen has held several administrative positions in and outside the PvdA (Dutch Labour Party).
 He was also a member of the Educational Council, the Supervisory Board of the TNO (Dutch organisation for applied scientific research) and Felix Meritis, and the boards of the VPRO and the Jan van Eyck Academy.
 From 1995 to 1998 he was a member of the Senate (Eerste Kamer van de Staten Generaal), occupying the chair from 1997 to 1998.

-On 17 January 2001 Job Cohen was installed as Mayor (burgomaster) of the City of Amsterdam.
+From 2001 until 2010 Job Cohen was installed as Mayor (burgomaster) of the City of Amsterdam.
 On 25 April 2010 the Labour Party elected Job Cohen as their party leader.
-As the party leader he is also leader of the social-democratic fraction in the Parliament.
+As the party leader he was also leader of the social-democratic fraction in the Parliament.
 Cohen resigned as party leader in 2012.

-Marcelo Ebrard was elected Mayor of Mexico City In 2006, as the candidate for the PRD-led ‘Good of All’ coalition, having previously held a number of senior positions in the city government, including: Internal Affairs Secretary, Public Security Secretary (later working with former New York City Mayor Rudy Giuliani on a Zero Tolerance Policing Strategy for the capital) and Social Inclusion Secretary (overseeing the Progress with Justice program, which provided increased support for public housing and medical care for the elderly).
+Ebrard was Mayor of Mexico City from 2006-2012.
+Ebrard was the candidate for the PRD-led ‘Good of All’ coalition, having previously held a number of senior positions in the city government, including: Internal Affairs Secretary, Public Security Secretary (later working with former New York City Mayor Rudy Giuliani on a Zero Tolerance Policing Strategy for the capital) and Social Inclusion Secretary (overseeing the Progress with Justice program, which provided increased support for public housing and medical care for the elderly).

-Since assuming duties as head of Mexico City’s government in December 2006, Ebrard has outlined his priorities as tackling crime in the city, addressing the problems of street children, decentralizing education policy from the administration to schools, securing a constitution for the city, and introducing energy-efficient vehicles for the city’s bus and taxi fleets.
-He has developed a multi-year Climate Action Program for the city to reduce GHG emissions, better manage solid waste, and encourage more sustainable use of natural resources.
+During his time as Mayor, Ebrard outlined his priorities as tackling crime in the city, addressing the problems of street children, decentralising education policy from the administration to schools, securing a constitution for the city, and introducing energy-efficient vehicles for the city’s bus and taxi fleets.
+He developed a multi-year Climate Action Program for the city to reduce GHG emissions, better manage solid waste, and encourage more sustainable use of natural resources.

-Mayor Ebrard’s administration has also invested in infrastructure improvements in the city’s historic centre, made improvements to the city’s sewer systems, created more public spaces, and begun construction of a 12th Metro line.
-He is also addressing the difficult challenge of improving public security by restructuring the capital’s police organizations and tackling corruption.
+Mayor Ebrard’s administration also invested in infrastructure improvements in the city’s historic centre, made improvements to the city’s sewer systems, created more public spaces, and begun construction of a 12th Metro line.
+He also addressed the difficult challenge of improving public security by restructuring the capital’s police organisations and tackling corruption.

 - Co-Chairman of the Management Board and Group Executive Committee, Deutsche Bank